Cameroon

 In 2016 English-speaking lawyers, students and teachers in Cameroon began protesting their cultural marginalization by the Francophone-dominated government, leading to a violent crackdown by security forces in the north-west and south-west regions, an area predominantly inhabited by the country’s Anglophone minority.
 In October 2017 Anglophone separatists proclaimed independence and declared a new state of “Ambazonia” in the north-west and south-west regions.
 Since then, armed separatists and Cameroonian security forces have clashed, resulting in widespread atrocities against the civilian population.
-More than 6,000 people have been killed as a result of the violence since 2016, although actual numbers are expected to be higher.
+More than 6,500 people have been killed since 2016, though the actual numbers are believed to be higher.

 The international community often perceives the conflict in the Anglophone region exclusively as an insurgency by armed separatist groups against the Cameroonian government.
 However, the situation is much more complex.
 Although the Anglophone and Francophone areas of Cameroon have been unified since 1961, there is a long history of disputes over the extent to which access to government resources is controlled by the French-speaking majority.

-Civilian populations, particularly women and children, are disproportionately bearing the brunt of violence.
+Civilian populations, particularly women and children, are disproportionately bearing the brunt of violence and face heightened risk of abuse and exploitation.
 The targeting of individuals based upon their cultural identity poses a direct threat to Anglophone civilians and may amount to war crimes and crimes against humanity.
 Ethnic communities are also often targeted for their alleged collaboration with either side of the conflict.

 The conflict dynamics in the Anglophone regions have changed as the crisis has become increasingly financially lucrative, with separatist groups having expanded their sources of revenue through kidnapping and extortion.
-Armed separatist groups are increasingly disorganized and competing, making the situation – and possible pathways to peace – extremely challenging.
+Armed separatist groups are increasingly disorganized and in competition with one another, making the situation – and possible pathways to peace – extremely challenging.

 The risk of atrocities will continue if the root causes of the conflict, including poor quality of government services, weak governance and marginalization of parts of the population by a highly centralized state, remain unaddressed.